amor71/LiuAlgoTrader/README.md

 LiuAlgoTrader uses Alpaca.Markets brokerage APIs for trading, and can use either Alpaca or Polygon.io for stocks' data.
 The framework is evolving to support additional brokers and data-providers.

+LiuAlgoTrader is a full trading platform with a breath of tools to manage automated investment portfolios.

 ## See LiuAlgoTrader in Action

 LiuAlgoTrader comes equipped with powerful & user-friendly back-testing tool.